dwyl/learn-elixir/codecov_example/README.md

 skip this bit).

 In order to get travis to run our tests we need to create a `.travis.yml` file.
-I am not going to go into any detail on the travis-ci steps as there in an amazing readme that will teach you all about it [here](https://github.com/dwyl/learn-travis).
+I am not going to go into any detail on the travis-ci steps as there is an amazing readme that will teach you all about it [here](https://github.com/dwyl/learn-travis).
 If you don't already have an account with travis, then check out the travis readme.